enigmatiX1983/HEB-Assessment/README.md

 <code>spring-boot:run</code>

-To test this application, swagger is available at:
+To test this application, Swagger is available at:

 http://localhost:8080/swagger-ui/#/

+For this assessment, I created a single endpoint for each feature outputting what was specified in the instructions, while sharing the business logic and object models between each feature method, as specified (each built on top of the other).

-For this exercise, you are able to give each API endpoint a combined cart-items and coupons JSON object, e.g.:
+You are able to give each API endpoint a combined cart-items and coupons JSON object, e.g.:

 ```json
 {